October 14 -16 2016

 Activities at Fort Ligonier

-- Regular admission fees at Fort Ligonier apply throughout Fort Ligonier Days.
-Admission tickets are valid throughout the day (for the day the ticket was purchased), so avoid afternoon lines and buy your tickets early!
+- Admission fees at Fort Ligonier apply throughout Fort Ligonier Days.
+Admission tickets are valid throughout the day (for the day the ticket was purchased).
 Tickets are not transferable.

-- Fort Ligonier’s restrooms are not open to the general public and are only available to paid visitors.
+- Restrooms are only available to paid visitors.

-- Parking is not available at Fort Ligonier during Fort Ligonier Days.
-Parking is not permitted in town or on Route 30 during the three-day event.
-Please follow signs to the official parking areas. ($5.00 parking fee per vehicle per day).
+- Please follow signs to the official parking areas. ($5.00 parking fee per vehicle per day).

 Friday: Museum and Fort open at 10:00 AM for self-guided tours.
 In the afternoon, troops begin to set up camp and prepare for the battles held on Saturday and Sunday.